ttu/multi-camera-system/README.md

 Create a new access key from `http://127.0.0.1:9090/access-keys`.

-Update access and secret key from `common_config.py`.
+Update access and secret key from `.env`.

 ### Run